 Whether you’ve come to Baltimore to take in a game at one of our premier downtown stadiums or you’re a sports fanatic in town for a visit, you are in luck.
 Baltimore is a city that values sports, and we take great pride in our hometown teams, the Orioles and the Ravens.
 Whether you’re looking for tickets, tours or a sports-themed experience, we can help.

 Baltimore is one of few cities in the United States with two professional sports stadiums within city limits.
 This means getting to the stadiums is much easier for visitors, and most attractions are within easy walking distance.
-If you're looking for tickets to see the Baltimore Orioles, click here to get a discounted price.
-After every Sunday home game this season, kids 14 and under can run the bases on the field.

 Outside the entrance to Camden Yards on Eutaw Street, a statue of Baltimore-born Babe Ruth has stood for years.
 But in 2012, the Orioles decided to expand the collection of memorabilia to include bronze statues immortalizing six of the Orioles’ best players of all time.
 Frank Robinson, Earl Weaver, Jim Palmer, Eddie Murray, Cal Ripken, and Brooks Robinson were honored as part of the Orioles Legends Celebration Series to celebrate Oriole Park’s 20th anniversary.
 The sculptures are part of a public park area that is open to visitors free of charge on non-game days.